rsdoiel/skimmer/README.md

 # skimmer

 skimmer is a lightweight feed reader inspired by [newsboat](https://newsboat.org) and [yarnc](https://git.mills.io/yarnsocial/yarn). skimmer is very minimal and lacks features.
 That is skimmer's best feature. skimmer tries to do two things well.

-- fetch a list of URLs and download their items to an SQLite3 database
+- Read a list of URLs and fetch the items and saving them to an SQLite 3 database
 - Display the contents of the SQLite3 database in reverse chronological order

 That's it.
-No elaborate UI beyond what is easily accomplished using standard input, standard output and standard err.
+That is skimmer secret power.
+It does only two things.
+There is no elaborate user interface beyond standard input, standard output and standard error found on POSIX type operating systems.

-skimmer needs to know what feeds to download and display.
-That is done by reading either a newsboat style url file or and [OPML](http://opml.org/) file.
-These are read and stored in an SQLite 3 database with the same base name of the file read but with a file extension of `.skim`.
+skimmer needs to know what feed items to download and display.
+This done by providing a newsboat style URLs file.
+The feeds are read and the channel and item information is stored in an SQLite3 database of a similarly named file but with the `.skim` extension.
+When you want to read the downloaded items you invoke skimmer again with the `.skim` file.
 This allows you to easily maintain separate list of feeds to skim and potentially re-use the feed output.

-Presently skimmer is focused on reading RSS 2, Atom and JSONfeeds.
-If this experiment evolves further than I hope to add support for txtxt as well as support for reading feeds from Gopher, Gemini and SFTP sites.
+Presently skimmer is focused on reading RSS 2, Atom and jsonfeeds.

-# SYNOSIS
+# SYNOPSIS

 ~~~
+skimmer [OPTIONS] URL_LIST_FILENAME
-skimmer [OPTIONS] FILENAE [TIME_RANGE]
+skimmer [OPTIONS] SKIMMER_DB_FILENAME [TIME_RANGE]
 ~~~

+skimmer have two ways to invoke it.
+You can fetch the contents from list of URLs in newsboat urls file format.
+You can read the items from the related skimmer database.

 ## OPTIONS